 The original church and parsonage retain their charm and were listed as national monuments in 1967.
 The watermill has been lovingly restored and the church is still used for services and packed to capacity on any given Sunday.

-Despite its religious past, wine has for long been part of the area’s history and economy and the Darling Wine Cellar on Mamreweg has the best of the region’s popular wines in stock.
+Despite its religious past wine has been part of the area’s history and economy and the Darling Wine Cellar on Mamreweg has the best of the region’s popular wines in stock.

 Distance from Cape Town: 59km